yediong/DCGAN/README.md

 ---

-## 🧾 License
-MIT License - see [LICENSE](LICENSE) for details

----

 ## 💰 Project ROI
-> 🎉 Successfully delivered for ¥110 profit - proof that quick GAN projects can deliver value! 💸
+> 🎉 This outsourcing project earned me a small profit of 110 RMB, haha. 💸

 ---